pawel-slowik/sql-non-unique-fk/README.md

 	~/path/sqlnufk.py mysql://bar_user:barP455word@host.bar/bar_database

 For MySQL databases you can also use an option group name instead of the database URL.
-This works similar to the `--defaults-group-suffix` parameter in the `mysql` command line utility.
+This works similar to the `--defaults-group-suffix` parameter of the `mysql` command line utility.
 For example, if you have the following options saved in your `~/.my.cnf` file:

-	[client_bar]
+	[client_foo]
 	host=host.bar
 	database=bar_database
 	user=bar_user